 Abstract:

-This study examines the association between intensity of COVID-19 spread and causing factors across climatic regions using Boosted Regression Tree algorithm.
-The results show that average temperature and average relative humidity are the major contributors in explaining the differentials of COVID-19 transmission in temperate and subtropical regions whereas the mean diurnal temperature range and temperature seasonality are the most significant determinants in tropical regions.
-The average temperature is the most influential factor affecting the number of COVID-19 cases in France, Turkey, the US, the UK, and Germany, and the cases decrease sharply above 10oC.
-Among the tropical countries, India found to be most affected by mean diurnal temperature, and Brazil fazed by temperature seasonality.
-The findings are expected to add to the ongoing debates on the influence of climatic factors influencing the number of COVID-19 cases and could help researchers and policymakers to make appropriate decisions for preventing the spread.
+We investigate the climatic influence on COVID-19 transmission risks in 228 cities globally across three climatic zones. .
+The results, based on the application of a Boosted Regression Tree algorithm method, show that average temperature and average relative humidity explain significant variations in COVID-19 transmission across temperate and subtropical regions, whereas in the tropical region, the average diurnal temperature range and temperature seasonality significantly predict the infection outbreak.
+The number of positive cases showed a decrease sharply above an average temperature of 10oC in the cities of France, Turkey, the US, the UK, and Germany.
+Among the tropical countries, COVID-19 in Indian cities is most affected by mean diurnal temperature, and those in Brazil by temperature seasonality.
+The findings have implications on public health interventions, and contribute to the ongoing scientific and policy discourse on the complex interplay of climatic factors determining the risks of COVID-19 transmission.

 Keywords: Boosted Regression Tree; climatic association; COVID-19 transmission; SARS-CoV-2; stochastic model.